April 5, 2025

 There are 4 all gender restrooms are available on the entry floor of the Perry-Castaneda Library (PCL) which is located next to UTC.

-Unfortunatly, UT Austin no longer keeps a public record of gender inclusive restrooms on campus.
-There is an unofficial record available here.
+Unfortunatly, UT Austin no longer keeps a regularly updated public record of gender inclusive restrooms on campus.
+There is an unofficial record available here and a deprecated map found here.
 If you have concerns, want more information/directions about gender inclusive restrooms, or want to request a bathroom buddy to accompany you to the restroom please talk to one of the organizers, we would be happy to assist you.

 If you require access to a lactation or quiet room, please see this page for more information about LQRs on campus.
 You can also reach out to the organizers who would be happy to assist you in locating and getting access to the nearest LQR.